pcmillerAcme/docs/index.md

 Please contact sales@acme.codes if you are interested in purchasing bulk quantity near real time animated codes or QR codes through ACME's API.

+Certain design and architectural features of this service are patent pending.

 'QR Code' is a registered trademark of DENSO WAVE INCORPORATED

 ## Basic Request